Herman940306/aura-mcp-core/README.md

-# Aura IA MCP — Enterprise AI Platform
+# Aura MCP Core: A Framework for Operational Integrity in AI Connectivity

 <div align="center">